 - Skills to integrate the theories and practices learned in and out of the classroom,

-- Commitment to the Human Services professions,
+- Commitment to the Human Services profession,

 - An understanding of the diversity of a community population and the role of diversity in Human Service practice,